pepollms/tracker/_doc/operations.md

 The target software system shall use a GNU/Linux platform.
 All supporting software tools shall use open source software only.

-The system shall use the following:
+The system uses the following:

-* GitHub - for static web page hosting for testing and possibly for production.
+* GitHub - web site for hosting the static web pages for testing and possibly for production.
 * PostgreSQL - relational database to hold all system data.
 * Jekyll - static site generator for creating HTML pages.